codefellows-seattle-javascript-401d15/30-career-development/lab-allie/readme.md

 The `min` and `max` prototype methods return the value of the node with either the lowest value or the greatest value, respectively.
 For example, `bst.min(bst);` returns a value of 12 and `bst.max(bst);` returns a value of 100.

 The height of the entire tree can be determined using the recursive `height` prototype method.
 This method determines how many layers of children exist, including the root.
 For example, `arrayNode.height(arrayNode);` returns the number 4.
+This method can also be used in conjuction with the `find` method to return the height of a specific node in the tree.
+For example, `arrayNode.height(arrayNode.find(3));` returns the number 2.

+The `isBalanced` method is used to determine if a tree is balanced, returning the difference as an absolute value and a Boolean.
+For example, `arrayNode.isBalanced(arrayNode);` returns a difference of 1 and a Boolean value of `true` because the tree is balanced.
+If the tree were right-heavy or left-heavy, this method will return the difference and a Boolean value of `false`.

 ##### Traversal